You might not like caterpillars eating plants in your garden, but without them we wouldn’t have butterflies.

 - You can help by providing the right habitat for them.
 Each species’ caterpillars will only eat a specific plant type.
 In South Australia this includes grasses, sedges, pea flowering plants, bushes and mistletoe.
 By planting these, you will encourage butterflies to lay caterpillar eggs in your garden.

 - Butterflies are fussy eaters and like citrus, snapdragons, crepe myrtle, wattles, tea trees, bottlebrushes, lavender, banksia, daisies and verbena.
 Include a variety of these nectar- producing plants in your garden to ensure that there is butterfly-friendly food available throughout the year.

-You can learn more about butterflies and how to attract them to your garden from this factsheet about bringing butterflies back, by our friends at Landscape South Australia Hills and Fleurieu, or the Butterfly Conservation SA website.
+You can learn more about butterflies and how to attract them to your garden by visiting the Butterfly Conservation SA website.
 Or learn from gardening guru Sophie Thomson as she provides advice about creating a butterfly habitat.